expoolleet/rpi_ap_configuration/README.md

-# It is the shell script for access point configuration for Raspberry Pi
+# ap_configuration.sh is the shell script for access point configuration for Raspberry Pi

 There are default parameters in file: